jamie-jjd/figiss/README.md

-# 🗂️  GCIIS: FM-Indexing Grammars Induced by Suffix Sorting for Long Patterns
+# 🗂️  FIGISS: FM-Indexing Grammars Induced by Suffix Sorting for Long Patterns

-The GCIIS index is a full-text self-index capable of counting the occurrences of patterns.
+The FIGISS index is a full-text self-index capable of counting the occurrences of patterns.
 The index is the FM index built upon the Burrows-Wheeler transform on the right hand side of the start symbol of a grammar.
 In our case, this grammar (see the refernces) is based on the SA-IS algorithm, but it can be exchanged with other grammars that have locally consistent properties.